emboiko/winDozer/readme.md

 - Numrow 0-9
 - Numpad 0-9
 - Fn 1-9 (Same as numrow & numpad)
+- `<RCtrl>`
+    - Arrow keys Left, Right, Up, Down (During an *adjustment*)

+---

 In the event that the buffer is evaluated containing multiple valid "words", winDozer will choose one in the following precedence:
-###### (buffer conflicts should be rare but are certainly possible.)
+###### (This list can be safely ignored unless you're having problems.
+Buffer conflicts should be rare but are certainly possible.)

 1. Flush
-2. Move Window
+2. Move Window & Move This
-3. Move This
-4. Set Rect ID
+3. Set Rect ID
-5. Set Window ID
+4. Set Window ID
-6. Erase Rect ID
+5. Erase Rect ID
-7. Erase Window ID
+6. Erase Window ID
+7. Focus Window
-8. Focus Window
+8. Adjust Window & Adjust This
 9. Get Rects
 10. Get Windows
 11. Help

 **Syntax detail**